Methods of Proof — Induction

 ...

 In mathematics there is no unified documentation, just a collective understanding, scattered references, and spoken folk lore.
 You’re lucky if a textbook has a table of notation in the appendix.
 You are expected to derive the finer details and catch the errors yourself.
 Even if you are told the end result of a proposition, it is often followed by, “The proof is trivial.”
-This is the mathematician’s version of piping output to /dev/null, and literally translates to, “You’re expected to be able to write the proof yourself, and if you can’t then you’re not ready to continue.”
+This is the mathematician’s version of piping output to /dev/null, and literally translates to, “You’re expected to be able to write the proof yourself, and if you can’t then maybe you’re not ready to continue.”

 Indeed, the opposite problems are familiar to a beginning programmer when they aren’t in a group of active programmers.
 Why is it that people give up or don’t enjoy programming?
 Is it because they have a hard time getting honest help from rudely abrupt moderators on help websites like stackoverflow?
 Is it because often when one wants to learn the basics, they are overloaded with the entirety of the documentation and the overwhelming resources of the internet and all its inhabitants?
 Is it because compiler errors are nonsensically exact, but very rarely helpful?
 Is it because when you learn it alone, you are bombarded with contradicting messages about what you should be doing and why (and often for the wrong reasons)?